Symantec (SYMC) Q2 2018 Results - Earnings Call Transcript

 Moving to our updated fiscal year 2018 outlook.
 Our fiscal year 2018 guidance initially provided in May was reconfirmed at our Q1 earnings call on a constant currency basis, but on a nominal basis, was updated for favorable foreign currency.

-Now, we are going to update our outlook for two elements, the impact of the divestiture and additional favorable foreign currency.
-The divestiture results in the exclusion of five months, November through March – of previously planned revenue and income of the Website Security and PKI solutions.
+Now, we are going to update our outlook for two elements: the impact of the divestiture and additional favorable foreign currency.
+The divestiture results in the exclusion of five months, November through March, of previously planned revenue and income of the Website Security and PKI solutions.

 The combined impact of these changes results in full year revenue guidance of $5.0 billion to $5.1 billion from our previously guided $5.16 billion to $5.26 billion, a net decrease of $160 million.
 At the midpoint of our guidance, we expect this represents approximately 3% total revenue growth in constant currency adjusted for acquisitions and divestitures.